desaisb3/node3-chat-app/README.md

 # Chat Application using nodeJS, socket.io, ExpressJS, Mustache.js, Moment.js

 ### This application allows you to chat with your friends using your username and room name.
-### You can also share your location with the users currently in the chat
+### You can also share your location with the users currently in the chat!!

 Only the users in the same room can send/receive messages to each other.